Types of CBD: Full Spectrum vs Broad Spectrum vs Isolate

 With so many different types of CBD on the market, it can be helpful to know how your CBD products are made.

-Isolate, full spectrum, and broad spectrum are the three most common types of CBD, and they’re each created with a different extraction method.
+Isolate, full spectrum, and broad spectrum are the three most common types of CBD, and they’re each created differently.

 If you’re not sure which type is best for you and your needs, this article will cover the extraction process, concerns about drug testing, the entourage effect, and the benefits of whole plant medicine.